-For aviation marketers to reap the benefits of social media, they should be open-minded and take a holistic view of marketing, customer engagement, brand reputation, sales and innovation channels.
+For aviation marketers to reap social media benefits, they should be open-minded and take a holistic view of marketing, customer engagement, brand reputation, sales and innovation channels.

 The aviation industry has been slow to embrace social media.
 However, forward-thinking aviation manufacturers that are early movers will have a competitive advantage over their peers.